apache/yunikorn-site/versioned_docs/version-1.2.0/user_guide/troubleshooting.md

 ### Set Logging Level

 :::note
 We recommend altering the log level via REST API call as this way we don't need to restart the scheduler pod every time.
-But changing the logging level via editing the deployment config requires a restart of the scheduler pod and it's not highly recommended.
 :::

 Stop the scheduler: